SwatiTiwarib/SwatiTiwarib/README.md

 ### Hi there, I am Swati.

-Part of Cisco Professional Services Team.
-Mostly busy Designing, Architecting and Implementing Voice and Video Unified Collaboration Networking Infrastructure for Enterprises.
+Part of Cisco Professional and Advanced Services Team.
+Mostly busy Designing, Architecting and Implementing Unified Collaboration Networking Infrastructure for Enterprises.

+PS Building (often breaking) things (mostly networks and Python scripts).

 <!--
 **SwatiTiwarib/SwatiTiwarib** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.